l3p-cv/lost/docs/docs/annotation.md

 Figure 1: The annotator dashboard.

 In Figure 1 you can see an example of the annotator dashboard.
-At the top, the progress and some statistics of the current selected **AnnotationTask** are shown.
+At the top, the progress and some statistics of the last worked on **AnnotationTask** are shown.

-In the table on the button all available AnnotationTasks are presented.
+In the table at the bottom all available AnnotationTasks are presented.
 A click on a specific row will direct you to the annotation tool that is required to accomplish the selected AnnotationTask.
 Rows that have a grey background mark finished tasks and can not be selected to work on.